mra9776/saving_privates_bike/README.md

      In order to design a databse we have to apply normalization rules.
 For this case applying till the third level seams enough.

-     One the consideration during desiging DB is to try it design on a way that to decrease amount of logical read.
+     One the consideration during Designing DB is to try it design on a way that to decrease amount of logical read.

      In order to achieve that we're going to decrease amount of data we read during bonding an officer and a case together, so by spliting each table (Cases, Officers) into necessary data and extra data.

 6. Why Spring?

+   Microservices, Spring boot, ...

-7. Desiging API (swagger)
+7. Designing API (swagger)

+   see proper page.

+8. Connecting to Database

-8. How to test service?
+9. How to test service?

+   gotta trust on the hooman.